ozramos/modelprompter/README.md

 # ModelPrompter

-A moddable LangChain/autoGPT powered Ai "everything app"
+A chat and gesture driven, DIY "everything app"

 ---